Rice Football has embraced a mantra of going 1-0 every Saturday. In Week 12 against Middle Tennessee, those marching orders turned into reality.

 True to their spirit, Rice football went 1-0 this week.
-Now they’d like to do it again.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Now they’d like to do it again.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Football: 2020 Defense leads nation in returning production

 - Rice Basketball: Owls drop another heartbreaker, this time to UTSA

 - Rice Basketball 2020 Game Preview: Men and Women vs UTSA